testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Share Schemas between publishers and consumers so there are less conflicts - In a distributed ✅
+👀 &nbsp; **Alternatives:** Share Schemas between publishers and consumers so there are less conflicts - In a distributed architecture that is built by different teams it's not practical to count on a sanitized environment ❌
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>